adimian/kova/kova-docs/docs/user-guide.md

 To configurate the Authentication in the `kova` service, use the `nsc` service at the `/new-setup` endpoint

 !!! warning
     After creating a NATS Operator, set it up by adding your `operator.jwt` on your NATS server in the `server.conf` file.
+An example of this configuration is available on GitHub.

 ## Running the applicative server